Table of Contents

 Key Features and Benefits of Balance Transfers

-- Introductory Period: Many balance transfer offers include an introductory period with minimal to no interest accrual on transferred balances.
+- Introductory Period: Many offers include an introductory period with minimal to no interest accrual on transferred balances.

-- Fees: Balance transfers often incur associated fees, typically ranging from 3% to 5% of the transferred amount.
+- Fees: Transfers often incur associated fees, typically ranging from 3% to 5% of the transferred amount.

 - Credit Limit: The credit limit on the new card may not accommodate the entire transferred debt.